 Your child's doctor may recommend surgery to drain excess fluids or remove built-up tissue.
 If your child has seizures, your doctor may prescribe anticonvulsant medications.

-Addressing sleep issues.
-The sleep patterns of a child with Hunter syndrome become more and more disorganized.
+The sleep patterns of a child with Hunter syndrome can become more and more disorganized.
 Medications including sedatives and especially melatonin can improve sleep.

 Keeping a strict bedtime schedule and making sure your child sleeps in a well-darkened room also can help.
-In addition, creating a safe environment in your child's bedroom — putting the mattress on the floor, padding the walls, removing all hard furniture, placing only soft, safe toys in the room — may help you rest easier if you know your child has less opportunity for injury.
+In addition, creating a safe environment in your child's bedroom — putting the mattress on the floor, padding the walls, removing all hard furniture, placing only soft, safe toys in the room — may help you rest easier.

 Enzyme therapy.
-This treatment uses man-made or genetically engineered enzymes to replace your child's missing or defective enzymes and ease the disease symptoms.
+This Food and Drug Administration-approved treatment uses man-made or genetically engineered enzymes to replace your child's missing or defective enzymes and ease the disease symptoms.
 This treatment is given once a week through an intravenous (IV) line.

 Given early enough, enzyme replacement therapy may delay or prevent some of the symptoms of Hunter syndrome.
 It's unclear, however, if the improvements seen with this therapy are significant enough to raise quality of life for people with the disease.
 In addition, benefits in thinking and intelligence haven't been seen with enzyme replacement therapy.

 Serious allergic reactions can occur during enzyme replacement therapy.
-Other possible side effects include headache, fever, skin reactions and high blood pressure.
-Side effects tend to lessen over time, however.
+Other possible side effects include a headache, fever and skin reactions.
+Side effects may lessen over time or with a dose adjustment, however.

 - Gene therapy.
-Replacing the chromosome responsible for producing the missing enzyme could theoretically cure Hunter syndrome, but much more research is needed before this therapy will be available.
+Replacing the chromosome responsible for producing the missing enzyme could theoretically cure Hunter syndrome, but much more research needs to be done before such a therapy might be available.

 Coping and support